sadr0b0t/2d_points/README.md

     translate([45, 0]) polygon(rect_points([10, 15], r=4, r3=0, r4=2));
 ~~~

-Draw bezier curves of any degrees (credit to Christian Limberg: bezier curve drawing code taken from this post with some fixes, additions and refactoring http://climberg.de/page/openscad-implementation-of-bezier-curves-of-any-degrees/)
+Draw Bezier curves of any degrees (credit to Christian Limberg: Bezier curve drawing code taken from this post with some fixes, additions and refactoring http://climberg.de/page/openscad-implementation-of-bezier-curves-of-any-degrees/)
 ~~~scad
     seg1=[[0,0], [0, 10], [10, 10], [10, 0]];
     seg2=[[0,0], [-5, 10], [15, 10], [10, 0]];